sudo-vaibhav/placement-prep-setup/README.md

 ## Why This Setup is Kinda Cool

-- Devcontainer support which comes with cpp, java and nodejs preinstalled.
+- Devcontainer support which comes with cpp, java and nodejs, python preinstalled.
 - Pre-installed VS-Code extensions which build and run code using the supplied input and output files with one keybinding.
 - Gitignored artifacts for popular languages.